Software Alternatives, Accelerators & Startups

 • What is the point of uWSGI?

 I'm looking at the WSGI specification and I'm trying to figure out how servers like uWSGI fit into the picture.
 I understand the point of the WSGI spec is to separate web servers like nginx from web applications like something you'd write using Flask.
 What I don't understand is what uWSGI is for.
 Why can't nginx directly call my Flask application?
 Can't flask speak WSGI directly to it?
 Why does uWSGI need to get...
-Source: about 3 years ago
+Source: over 3 years ago

 View more